henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 ### Handling Clients

-In tutorial 04, we will cover an example of using **select polling** to handle multiple incoming client sockets.
+In tutorial 04, we covered an example of using **select polling** to handle multiple incoming client sockets.
 You should go over the slides, and look through the example code [here](https://github.com/henryhxu/CSCI4430/tree/2025_spring/tutorial/T04/select_example). `miProxy` should handle multiple client sockets in much the same way.

 > Note: Feel free to copy/adapt code that we give you.
 You should understand any code that you put into your project; `select()` is rather unintuitive and you will encounter nasty bugs if you use it without understanding it.